Roi-Mash/Parking_Lot/README.md

 java Main
 ```

-or use the terminal of the IDE
+or use the terminal of the IDE.